nirvdrum/nirvdrum.com/_posts/2017-05-30-a-systematic-approach-to-improving-truffleruby-performance.md

 Typically a call site for a method isn't going to exercise every branch in that method.
 By breaking a method down into its various cases and specializing for them, we can improve the quality of compiled code markedly for common cases.
 To help us keep call sites monomorphic, Truffle can "split<a href="#footnote_3"><sup>3</sup></a>" a method.
-With method splitting, a clone of the unitialized graph corresponding to a method is made and inserted at a particular call site.
+With method splitting, a clone of the uninitialized graph corresponding to a method is made and inserted at a particular call site.
 That way if two different pieces of code are calling `Array#size` and one always has an empty array and the other always a non-empty array, they each have their own copy of `Array#size` optimized for their respective case.

 So, the real problem here isn't that we have multiple specializations for `Array#size`, but rather that the splitting strategy isn't optimal.